amzn/style-dictionary/docs/formats.md

 A special file configuration is `filter`, which will filter the tokens before they get to the format.
 This allows you to re-use the same format to generate multiple files with different sets of tokens.
 Filtering tokens works by adding a `filter` attribute on the file object, where `filter` is:

+- An object which gets passed to [Lodash's filter method](https://lodash.com/docs/4.17.14#filter).
 - A string that references the name of a registered filter, using the [`registerFilter`](api.md#registerfilter) method
 - A function that takes a token and returns a boolean if the token should be included (true) or excluded (false). **This is only available if you are defining your configuration in Javascript.**
-- An object which is treated similar to [Lodash's matches method](https://lodash.com/docs/4.17.15#matches).

 ```javascript
 {